 - 1 tablespoon room temperature butter

-- Add flour, sugar and baking powder to a mixing bowl, then mix together well.
+- Add the flour, sugar and baking powder to a mixing bowl, then mix together well.
 Then rub the butter into the dry ingredients using your hands.

-- Form a well in the center of the dry ingredients, add water starting with ¾ cup and then a bit more if needed.
+- Form a well in the center of the mixture, add warm water starting with ¾ cup and then a bit more if needed.
 Knead for 3 to 5 minutes, into a soft dough.
 Then cover with a damp paper or kitchen towel and let rest for 30 mins.

-- When ready to cook separate the dough into 6 even pieces, roll pieces into elongated balls
+- When ready to cook separate the dough into 6 even pieces, roll pieces into elongated balls, cover and set aside.

 - Then add 4 cups of water to a shallow pot or a deep pan with a tight lid.
 Add the pot to high heat and bring to a boil.
 When the water comes up to a roaring boil, add the dough balls and cover the pot tightly.
 You may also use a steamer basket for this step if you have one.

-- Reduce the heat to medium and steam dough balls for 15 minutes.
+- Reduce the heat to medium and steam the dough balls for 15 minutes.
 Do not open the pot while the duff is steaming.

 - After 15 minutes remove duff from the pot and place in a serving dish.
 Serve with metemgee, soup or your favorite stews.